 |Progressualism, "onward-ism" (but not only or necessarily all that which is called progressivism).|

-|3.||Affectedness, with vigor, from just now, the barely now, the edge of the past.||Impulsiveness.
-Characteristically judges new evidence on the spot.||Impulsivism.
+|3.||Affectedness, with vigor, from just now, the barely now, the edge of the past.||Smugness, imperturbability, of opinion.
+Forms a bias from what the evidence now shows.||"Smuggism".
 Too little pain or sorrow for the harm to others that is resulting.

-|4.||Borneness, balance, with stability, settledness, from the further past.||Stubbornness, hideboundness, like tenacity but, while tenacity suggests prejudice (pre-judgment) and tunnel vision in a pursuit, stubbornness suggests bias from old or partial evidence, hideboundness in an adherence.
-Characteristically judges new evidence well after the time for it.||Hideboundism.
+|4.||Borneness, balance, with stability, settledness, from the further past.||Hideboundness of opinion.
+Keeps a bias that came from what evidence showed.
+Too settled.
+It is like pertinacity but, while pertinacity suggests prejudice (pre-judgment) and tunnel vision in a pursuit, hideboundness suggests bias by old or partial evidence, in an adherence.||Hideboundism.
 Too little antipathy, resentment, or anger about the harm to others that has resulted.

-Derided as: pigs, oppressors, old mules, dinosaurs, fossils.
+Derided as: oppressors, old mules, dinosaurs, fossils.

-In the political sphere, clearly flexibilism and "ficklism" suggest a kind of libertinism about political views, whereas libertarianism is more a coherent ideology than a temperament of freely and incoherently adopting opinions.
 Neither conservatism nor hideboundism is an ideology; the ideological content associated with conservatism varies considerably from country to country, varying with the respective pasts of the countries.
 Likewise, it would be mistaken to regard all progressualism or "onward-ism" as having the ideology, somewhat variegated though it is, of the incrementalist version of that which currently could be called progressivism or, in the U.S.A., is called liberalism.
 Dauntless programmaticists may march society toward unmodifiable goals that many of us would consider regressive rather than progressive.
 Likewise, not all radicals are leftists.

-1. Struggle, trial and error.
+|1.
+Struggle as trial and error.

 2. Practice and repetition.